Mako88/dxx-tracker/README.md

 The tracker expects to receive packets in the following format: `<OPCODE><PARAMETERS>`, where `<OPCODE>` is an integer and `<PARAMETERS>` is a string of game information.

 The game information string is in the format `<OPCODE>a=IP/PORT,b=HEADER,c="Info 1",d="Info 2"`, etc. The key `a` is reserved for the IP/Port information and is in the format `a=127.0.0.1:42424`.
 The key `b` is reserved for the header and is a string in any format set by the client.
+The key `z` is reserved for the game info blob and must be the last key of the string.

 The opcodes are as follows: